alik-git/duckietown-mbrl-lib/index.md

 In this work we attempt to use two MBRL algorithms, Dreamer-v1 and PlaNet, to learn a world model for the Gym-Duckietown environment, which we then use to train a lane-following policy.
 The Gym-Duckietown environment is significantly larger and more complex than environments included in the aforementioned algorithms' respective papers.
 We also provide the code we used, where we place a strong emphasis on documentation and modularity, so that more MBRL approaches can be applied to Gym-Duckietown, where our Dreamer-v1 and PlaNet can serve as comparative baselines.
 This helps us move toward our goal of getting robots to perform the kinds of difficult tasks we care about.

-## 3. Related Work
+##  Related Work

-#### 3.0.1.
     2 [2 pts] What is the related work?
 Provide references:
+    (1-2 paragraph(s))
-#### 3.0.2.
-(1-2 paragraph(s)) Give a description of the most related work.
+    Give a description of the most related work.
 How is your work similar or different from the most related work?

-#### 3.0.3.
+Give a description of the most related work.
+How is your work similar or different from the most related work?

+*RL, MBRL, PlaNet, what we can improve on PlaNet* *Dreamer is different because it uses PlaNet as a world model, and gets value estimates with respect to the world model, and then takes actions with respect to those estimates

+## Background

     3 [2 pts] What background/math framework have you
     used?
-Provide references: (2-3 paragraph(s))
+Provide references: (2-3 paragraph(s) + some

-#### 3.0.4.
+    math)
     Describe what methods you are building your work on.
 Are you using RL, reset-free, hardware, learning from images?
 You want to provide enough information for the average student in the class to understand the background.

+*Math for RL, MBRL, PlaNet, what we can improve on PlaNet

+Describe what methods you are building your work on.
+Are you using RL, reset-free, hardware, learning from images?
+You want to provide enough information for the average student in the class to understand the background.

-### 3.1.
-Model Based vs Model Free RL
+###  Model Based vs Model Free RL

 The following section is the answer for both question 2 and question 3.
 The majority of this answer was taken directly from Ali's previous project since the related work has not changed.
 We have added a section for Dreamer.